DaveMielke/NBP/b2g/ui/doc/introduction.rst

 Braille Input Mode
 ~~~~~~~~~~~~~~~~~~

-The characters that render in text as actual braille characters (see `Unicode
+The characters that render in text as actual braille cells (see `Unicode
 Braille Characters`_) can be typed by enabling Braille Input Mode.
 Two of these
 characters can't be directly typed - just dot 7 (because it's the Backspace
 key), and just dot 8 (because it's the Enter key).
 Both of these can, of
 course, still be indirectly typed (see `Indirectly Typing Any Character`_).

+* The Unicode value for a braille cell containing just dot 7 is U+2840.
+* The Unicode value for a braille cell containing just dot 8 is U+2880.

-Braille Input Mode is disabled by default.
-Pressing Forward+Dot4 enables it,
+This Mode is disabled by default.
+Pressing Forward+Dot4 enables it, and
-and pressing Backward+Dot1 disables it.
+pressing Backward+Dot1 disables it.

 These characters have several uses, including (but not limited to):